Jewelry Blog

 The Monticello Ring’s main attraction is a 1.66-carat old European-cut diamond in K color and VS1 clarity.
 While the ring’s head remains fairly simple with a prong mount, the shoulders have plenty of fine detail.
 A single-cut stone adorns both sides and the milgrain detailing extends all the way down the ring’s shank.

 The next ring on our list doesn’t lack detail either.
-Handcrafted in platinum, the Exeter Ring features incredibly intricate detail.
-Its gallery is of particular interest, with fine milgrain and small diamonds giving it extra flair.
-The main stone of this ring is a 1.25-carat VS1 beauty in an old European cut.
+Handcrafted in platinum, the Clara Ring features incredibly intricate detail.
+Its filigree is of particular interest, with fine details and small diamonds giving it extra flair.
+The main stone of this ring is a 1.22-carat SI2 beauty in an old European cut.

 6. Woodbine Ring